 Book in Advance

 I have alway been a serendipitous traveller.
-When I arrived in Japan I had plans to visit some amazing places, I ended up missing out on quite a few things (which isn’t all bad, because, I had an excuse to go back).
+When I arrived in Japan I had plans to visit some amazing places, which I ended up missing out on, because I failed to book in advance (it’s not all bad, I have an excuse to go back).

-I highly recommend researching if some things need to be booked in advance.
+I highly recommend researching your bookings.
 With the dense population, and the interest of travellers heading to Japan, so many attractions require a 3 month advance booking.

-I found that most hostels were nicer and cleaner to stay than some hotels, so don’t be afraid to book a hostel once in a while.
+I found that most hostels were nicer and cleaner to stay than some hotels, so don’t be afraid to book a hostel once in a while, especially if you’re a solo traveller.
 You will meet some amazing people along the way if you do.

 Staying in a Ryokan will give you a traditional Japanese living experience.
 If you are travelling solo this may be a little harder, as most Ryokans require a minimum of 2 guests to make a booking.